ai-forever/ReadingPipeline/README.md

         "config_path": "/path/to/config.json",
         "num_threads": 8,
         "device": "cuda",
-        "runtime": "Pytorch"  # here you can choose runtime method },
+        "runtime": "Pytorch"  # here you can chose runtime method },
     ...
 }
 ```

-You can choose runtime methor from "Pytorch" (cuda and cpu devices), "ONNX" (only cpu is allowed) or "OpenVino" (only cpu).
+You can chose runtime methor from several options: "Pytorch" (cuda and cpu devices), "ONNX" (only cpu is allowed) or "OpenVino" (only cpu).

 ### Class specific parameters